"I’d sooner wallow with swine!" La Belle screamed at her father’s back.

-She inhaled, squared her shoulders, fisted trembling hands.
+Shit!
+Squared her shoulders, fisted trembling hands.

 He growled out breath, turned back to the table, snatched up a pitcher, poured a drink.

-"So I’m cast off—given over to this stranger for his…” throat ached, she swallowed, “pleasure.”
+"So I’m cast off—given over to this stranger for his…" Throat ached, she swallowed.
+“Pleasure.”
 Tears welled blurred her vision.
 “Latched to a foreigner!”
 She shuddered.

-"William de Beaufort is no foreigner to my house girl,” said narrowing his eyes.
-“If you seek to spoil this day with your willful antics—by God!
-I’ll lock you in your chamber till he comes to take you!"
+"William de Beaufort is no foreigner to my house girl."
+He looked away.
+"If you seek to spoil this day with your willful antics—by God!"
+Flicked his dark gaze on her.
+"I’ll lock you in your chamber till he comes to take you!"

-Yanked the Comte’s writ from inside his gauntlet, perused it again.
+Yanked the comte’s writ from inside his gauntlet, perused it again.
 She is eight and ten come the twenty and fourth day of March.
 Two days after which you wed…

 Stuart lifted his visor.
 William eyed his cousin who grinned as he perused the army lined along the ridge.
 "In all likelihood."